 Menopause is defined as the natural time in a person’s life when they no longer have the ability to mature eggs in the ovaries and thus are no longer fertile, or able to get pregnant.

 How do I know if I have gone through menopause?

 You can only know that you have gone through menopause after you have gone for at least 12 consecutive months without having a menstrual cycle bleed or period.
 There are a few exceptions to this.
 One exception is surgical removal of the ovaries or uterus.
-When a woman has surgery to remove her uterus or ovaries, she will no longer be fertile and will no longer have monthly bleeds.
+When a person has surgery to remove their uterus or ovaries, they will no longer be fertile and will no longer have monthly bleeds.
 This change is immediate after the surgery.

 The other exception has to do with taking hormonal birth control.
 This type of medication will alter your monthly bleeding such that you may go through many months or years without bleeding but have not completed menopause.
 When you stop these medications or have the contraceptive device removed, you should re-start bleeding within 3-6 months, although it may be sooner.
 If you do not re-start bleeding within 12 months of stopping one of these hormonal methods, you should make an appointment to be evaluated.